Yourworks like a hinge and connects your jaw to your skull. It controls your jaw and facial movements.

 - Neck aches

-- Clicking jaw joint
+- Clicking in the jaw joint

 - Facial tenderness or pain

-Not sure if what you’re experiencing is due to TMJ disorder?
-We recommend still scheduling an appointment with a TMJ dentist in your area.
-The dentist will be able to examine your teeth and take dental x-rays to see if there are any problems with your jaw joint.
+Not sure if what you’re experiencing is because of TMJ disorder?
+We still recommend seeing a TMJ dentist.
+They will be able to examine your teeth and take dental x-rays to see if there are any problems with your jaw joint.

 Dental Treatment of TMJ Disorder

-- Decrease inflammation with low-level laser therapy.
+- Decreasing inflammation with low-level laser therapy